aantonelli94/aantonelli94.github.io/_pages/research_areas/astrophysics.md

 # Projects

-- Collaborators and I are exploring the effect of the accretion disks surrounding the central black holes in the centre of most galaxies.
-There are several effects of interest, coming from planetary-type migration, winds, or dynamical friction.
+- We are exploring the effect of the accretion disks surrounding the central black holes in the centre of most galaxies.
+There are several effects of interest: planetary-type migration, winds, or dynamical friction.

+- We are interested in understanding whether gravitational-wave observations can detect the presence of dark-matter spikes, namely overdensities in the distribution of galactic dark-matter halos.
+This line of work has implications for detecting new Physics beyond the Standard Model, or constraining dark-matter models.

-- We investigate whether galactic binaries in the Milky Way could be used to test modifications to gravity.
-We focus on classes of theories that give a time dependence to the gravitational constant.
+- We investigate whether galactic binaries in the Milky Way could be used to test modifications to gravity, such as those that predict a time dependence to the gravitational constant.